5G-ERA/docs/Workshops/2024/workshop.md

 * When the robot is connected, the switchover is completed
 * Robot achieves the desired goal (finds a person, completes the map depending on the NetApp)

-## Additionally to be included:
+## Additionally, to be included:

 * Data persistence:
 	* Event sourcing
 	* Required by stateful NetApps
 	* LLM?
-* Utilise semantic signal map for switching between WiFi and 5G?
+* Utilise semantic signal map for switching between Wi-Fi and 5G?
 	* Utilise 2 NIC to perform a switch
 	* Possible reduction in quality and frequency of the send data in the yellow zone
 	* In the red zone, the robot switches to a different network communication
 	* How to predict the best possible action for the robot?

+## Task List

 **BED**: